michaeljclark/glyb/README.md

 as outline in "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki.

+binpack includes a font-atlas based text renderer using HarfBuzz and FreeType.
+Render time is less than 1 microsecond per glyph.

 ## rectangle-rectangle intersection

 The `bin_rect` class implements boolean `contains` and `intersects`